willian/neat/README.md

   @import "neat/neat";
   ```

-  It’s not recommended to add or modify the Neat files so that you can update them easily.
+  It's not recommended to add or modify the Neat files so that you can update them easily.

 ## Installation for Ruby on Rails